 Income is not the only determining factor when it comes to whether or not you're eligible for federal student aid.
 And there is no income level that automatically disqualifies you for aid.
 Taking the time to complete the FAFSA is the only way to qualify for federal student aid and you won't know if you qualify until you do that step, so completing the FAFSA every year you are in school is important.

 Also, did you know that the FAFSA is used for more than just federal financial aid?
 State and school aid is also awarded based on your FAFSA results.
 If you don't complete the FAFSA, you could also be missing out on these other sources of financial aid.

 Financial Aid Myth: The FAFSA is difficult to complete.

 The FAFSA has changed a lot since it was first introduced, and the application is revised often to make the process smoother.
 The online process uses logic to limit questions to ones that are relevant and completing it online instead of filling out a paper application lessens the chance for mistakes.
 According to the federal government, completing the FAFSA now takes less than an hour on average.
 The outcome could be grants, scholarships and other funds to help lower your college expenses, so making the time is important.

 Financial Aid Myth: You only need to complete the FAFSA once.

-If you complete the FAFSA before starting college, you may think you don’t need to file it ever again.
-But you should file the FAFSA every year as soon after October 1 as possible if you intend to enroll in classes during the next academic year.
-This is especially important if your family’s circumstances change because you may be eligible for new or more aid next year.
+If you complete the FAFSA before starting college, you may think you don't need to file it ever again.
+But you should file the FAFSA every year as soon as possible after it becomes available if you intend to enroll in classes during the next academic year.
+This is especially important if your family's circumstances change because you may be eligible for new or more aid next year.
 Even if there are no major changes to your family, though, other factors such as how financial need is calculated may mean you are eligible for different options next year.
 And, once you complete the FAFSA the first time, it will take even less time to complete the following years.